Frans de Waal, who explored empathy among apes, dies at 75

 The moment sparked a lifetime exploration, probing the inner lives of chimps, apes and other species for evidence of empathy, morality and sentient awareness – traits long assumed to exist at high levels only in humans.
 In other words, de Waal often said, we are not so special.

-“I consider human cognition as a variety of animal cognition,” said Dr. de Waal, who died March 14 at 75 at his home in Stone Mountain, Ga.
+“I consider human cognition as a variety of animal cognition,” said de Waal, who died March 14 at age 75 at his home in Stone Mountain, Georgia.
 “We are exceptionally smart, but we are not fundamentally different.”

 For more than five decades, de Waal was distinguished for his wide-ranging curiosity – from studying acts of altruism in chimps to questions of fluid gender roles in primates – as well as his storytelling flair.